NJohnsonJ/calcutron/README.md

 * Replace `eval` with a string parser/tokenizer/evaluator.
 * It would be cool if an update triggered an animation where the cards shift down and the new calculation fades in.
 * Add a button to load older results.
-* Create a calculator component with buttons for numbers and operations to replace the text input element.